-Priyanka & Nick Jonas Wedding Preparations Begin: Puja Organised At Madhu Chopra’s Residence
+Priyanka & Nick Jonas' Wedding Preparations Begin: Puja Organised At Madhu Chopra’s Residence

 - The Secret Destination Of Tiswadi In Goa

-Priyanka Chopra and Nick Jonas wedding clock is ticking and the preparations have already started in full swing at mommy Madhu Chopra's residence in Mumbai.
+Priyanka Chopra and Nick Jonas' wedding clock is ticking and the preparations have already started in full swing at mommy Madhu Chopra's residence in Mumbai.
 A puja is being organised for the couple and PeeCee and Nick were spotted sporting traditional Indian attires.
 Also, the Game of Thrones star Sophie Turner was spotted at the residence and she too was seen in a red Indian attire along with her fiance Joe Jonas.
 View the pictures of Priyaka Chopra and Nick Jonas below...

 Priyanka Chopra & Nick Jonas

 Priyanka Chopra and Nick Jonas are all set for the puja at Madhu Chopra's residence ahead of their wedding.
-Priyanka is seen sporting a light blue ensemble along with houlder-grazing earrings and Nick Jonas is seen in a light pink kurta pyjama set.
-Both PeeCee and Nick are sporting sunglasses.
+Priyanka is seen sporting a light blue ensemble along with shoulder-grazing earrings and Nick Jonas is seen in a light pink kurta pyjama set.
+Both PeeCee and Nick are seen sporting sunglasses.

 Sophie Turner & Joe Jonas